 This version of Pasta y Fagioli is simple and hearty.
 My secret weapon was my cousin’s Italian herb mix (she grows her own herbs and dries them for Christmas presents).
 Instead of using spicy Italian sausage, you can opt for pancetta (if you want to live it up), mild italian sausage, or even chicken sausage.
-I like it best with pancetta or a little spice.
-I served it warm Italian bread for dipping in the soup.
+I like it best with a combination of spicy and mild sausage.
+I serve it with warm Italian bread for dipping in the soup.
 You can also assemble the soup and cooked it in a crockpot for 4-6 hours.
 I often do this during the work week, so I have a great meal to come home to.￼

 Verdict: Delicious and easy to make.